Ertejeonline/er-bacpacer-v2/README.md

 - Persisted state key: `bacpacer.persisted.v1`
 - Drink history is bounded to recent entries and persisted via bridge storage (with browser localStorage fallback).
-- This repository folder is the Bacpacer app and is independent from `demo-app-g2`.